Donders-Institute/bidscoin/docs/advanced.rst

        See also the dcm2niix2bids plugin for reference implementation

        :param session:     The full-path name of the subject/session raw data source folder
-       :param bidsmap_new: The study bidsmap that we are building
+       :param bidsmap_new: The new study bidsmap that we are building
-       :param bidsmap_old: Full BIDS heuristics data structure, with all options, BIDS labels and attributes, etc
+       :param bidsmap_old: The previous study bidsmap that has precedence over the template bidsmap
        :param template:    The template bidsmap with the default heuristics
        :param store:       The paths of the source- and target-folder
        :return: